 SAT & SUNDAYS, 12-6 pm

-I wrote about this once before, but I really think it deserves more exposure.
-It is a great art space in an under-utilized, under visited area.
+This is a great art space in an under-utilized, under visited part of Brooklyn.
 From their website:

 Proteus Gowanus is an interdisciplinary gallery and reading room housed in a former 1900 box factory located centrally among several vibrant Brooklyn communities.
 Proteus Gowanus is named after both the Greek sea god who could change form and the neighboring Gowanus Canal, a changing post-industrial waterfront area with a thriving artistic community and a history dating back to the Revolutionary War and earlier.